wjwenoch/medicalres/README.md

 ## Ontology/Taxonomy
 + [SNOMED CT](https://www.snomed.org/), with a [online browser](http://browser.ihtsdotools.org/)  for clinical terms.  ```SNOMED CT:
-Is the most comprehensive, multilingual clinical healthcare terminology in the world Is a resource with comprehensive, scientifically validated clinical content Enables consistent, processable representation of clinical content in electronic health records Is mapped to other international standards
+  ++ the most comprehensive, multilingual clinical healthcare terminology in the world ++ a resource with comprehensive, scientifically validated clinical content ++ Enables consistent, processable representation of clinical content in electronic health records ++ mapped to other international standards
-Is already used in more than fifty countries```
+ += already used in more than fifty countries```
 +